Geometry of horospherical varieties of Picard rank one: The odd symplectic Grassmannian

 where the maps $\pi_Z$ and $p_Y$ are defined in Section~\ref{ss:blowups}, and

 Since $[X_{\bp(\lambda)+\mathbf{1}}(K \oplus G_\bullet)]=\upsilon_\lambda$, the first statement follows.
 Similarly,

 which concludes the proof. \end{proof}

-It is also interesting to see what the basis (2) from Fact~\ref{f:bases}, namely $(\sigma_\lambda,\tau_\mu')$ corresponds to.
-We will see that these basis elements no longer correspond to Schubert-type classes of $X$, however, they coincide with pullbacks of Schubert classes $\sigma_\nu^+$ from a larger symplectic Grassmannian $X^+=\IG(m,2n+2)$, as follows.
+It is also interesting to see what the basis (2) from Fact~\ref{f:bases}, namely $\{\sigma_u,\tau_v')\}$ corresponds to.
+We will see that these basis elements no longer correspond to Schubert--type classes of $X$; however, they coincide with pullbacks of Schubert classes $\sigma_\nu^+$ from a larger symplectic Grassmannian $X^+=\IG(m,V^+)$.
+Here $V^+ \supset V$ is a $(2n+2)$--dimensional vector space endowed with a symplectic form $\omega^+$ such that $\omega^+_{\mid V}=\omega$, so that $X^+$ is the Grassmannian of isotropic $m$-spaces in $V^+$.